Write that thank you!

 For providing advice or a listening ear when making a big decision.

 For teaching us valuable knowledge or skills.

-A previous blog (https://www.nutritioncommunicator.com/single-post/2019/11/29/Thankful-Say-it-Show-it) described the physical and psychological benefits of expressing thankfulness.
+A previous blog described the physical and psychological benefits of expressing thankfulness.
 If these benefits apply to the act of writing notes of gratitude, why don’t we do it?
-The practice of writing letters in general has gone by the wayside, but the reasons for not writing thank you notes may go deeper than simply a forgotten practice.
+The practice of writing letters in general has gone by the wayside, is that the reason for not writing thank-you notes?
+How might that affect us?

 Who can you send a thank you note to this week?